kotayam/quilt-junction/junction/samples/serverless/README.md

 ./junction_run ./samples/serverless/caladan_function.config --restore --function_name function --function_arg restore --keep_alive -- .metadata .elf
 ```

+The function is able to get or add users.
+The valid requests are `GET /user/{id}` and `POST /user {name}`.
+You should see the server response if it was successful.

 ### Client

 From a different machine, you can simply create a TCP connection with the gateway by using tools like netcat.